mattstabeler/opensauce/brewing/Bens_Overhopped_IPA.md

 Top up as needed during boil

-** Do NOT contaminate after this. **
+_Do NOT contaminate after this._

 Cool to 30 degrees or less in the sink filled with water.

-Transfer to fermenting bucket, sieving out hops.
+Transfer to fermenting bucket, sieving out hops. of US-05 yeast. seal and add bubbler.

-Sprinkle 1/3rd sachet of US-05 yeast. seal and add bubbler.
+Sprinkle 1/3rd sachet
 Ferment in a dark place ideally at 22 degrees for 10 days.

 ### Bottling

 5ml of sugar per 500ml bottle.
 Leave for at least 10 days.

 ## Brews

+_20 May 2020_
-20 May 2020 - Initial Gravity: 1.00029, ended at 1.00011 - ~3.1% alchohol.
-Note: added water after the boild to increase volume.
+- Initial Gravity: 1.00029,
+- Bottled on _29th May 2020_ at 1.00011 - ~3.1% alchohol.
+Note: added water after the boil to increase volume